cerse/2019-09-ChancellorsBuilding/README.md

 |13:30 | Coffee and biscuits |
 |14:00 | Close |

-TODO: Set up a registration form.
+In order to get an idea of numbers for catering please TODO: Set up a registration form.